Here’s What Expats Should Do If You Receive A CP508C Notice

 What is the CP508C Notice?

 You’ll get a CP508C Notice from the Internal Revenue Service (IRS) when you have a “seriously delinquent” tax debt.
-This refers to an unpaid, legally enforceable federal tax debt (including interest and penalties) totaling more than $54,000.
+This refers to an unpaid, legally enforceable federal tax debt (including interest and penalties) totaling more than $62,000 (adjusted for 2024).
 This amount is adjusted yearly for inflation.

 Before sending the notice, the IRS will certify your tax obligation as a seriously delinquent tax debt.
 Section 7345 of the Internal Revenue Code (IRC) requires the IRS to notify the U.S. Department of State of individuals who incurred such tax liability.